lucamul/Eiger-NOC2/README.md

 - hosts
 - results

 6. Access the `all-clients.txt` file and write the IP addresses of all client machines, the same for `all-servers.txt`.
-Finally, in `all-hosts.txt`, write all clients and all servers.
+Finally, in `all-hosts.txt`, write all clients and all servers (servers first).

 7. Now, change to the `/home/ubuntu/kaiju/experiment` folder and run `bash setup_cluster.sh`.
 (It will ask for a password to setup passwordless ssh among all the nodes, it's the same password that is used for the Openstack dahsboard)